 Toys are Not Just Stuff

 Stop thinking of toys as clutter or frivolous items to fill gift boxes.
-Toys are not junk, they’re not just a holiday formality or something for kids to open.
+Toys are not junk; they’re not just a holiday formality or something for kids to open.

-Toys have value.
+Toys have real value.

 The Two Types of Toys

-Why Do Marketers Push “One-and-Done” Toys?
+Why Do Marketers Push Trendy Toys?

-Long-lasting toys are different.
+Timeless toys are different.

 Caregivers as Toy-Gatekeepers